nfactorial/imagegen/docs/smoke_particle.md

 ![Circle Example](images/smoke_tutorial_3.png)

-Somehow we much now combine the circle with the noise texture we produced earlier.
+Somehow we must now combine the circle with the noise texture we produced earlier.
 To support this, imagegen allows parameter values for a node to be bound to another node in the project as long as the nodes output matched the data type associated with a parameter.
 The noise node outputs a color value which means we can attach it to either the background property or the color property.
 To bind a node to a parameter, we must remove the constant value we